serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 Repository comes in two flavor —

+1. API Gateway and Lambda Backend

+ - API Gateway handles HTTP requests and responses and invokes the Lambda function in response to HTTP requests.
-1. API Gateway and Lambda Backend where you manage GraphQL server in AWS Lambda using Apollo-Server-Lambda and connect with DynamoDB, wrapper around REST API  and RDS (MySQL, Aurora, and Postgres) and many more integrations coming.
+ - You manage GraphQL server in AWS Lambda using [apollo-server-lambda](https://www.npmjs.com/package/apollo-server-lambda)
+ - Lambda function retrieves data from DynamoDB, [REST backend](https://developer.twitter.com/en/docs), or RDS and returns it to the client via API Gateway.

+**Note:** We are currently working on adding more backend integrations including GraphCool Prisma, Druid, MongoDB, AWS Nepture etc.

+2. AppSync Backend

+ - AppSync GraphQL Proxy server handles HTTP requests and responses fully managed by AWS.
+ - It uses [VTL](http://velocity.apache.org/engine/1.7/vtl-reference.html) under the hood to transform GraphQL request and response.
-2. AppSync Backend where you don’t manage any GraphQL Server and use built-in integrations with DynamoDB, Elastic Search and a wrapper around REST API using AWS Lambda.
+ - Built-in integrations with DynamoDB, Elastic Search and AWS Lambda.

-Overall, there isn’t much code nor configuration required.
+> Overall, there isn’t much code nor configuration required.
 You can get this to a production-ready setup in a few minutes.

-In this blog, I am going to explore creating GraphQL endpoints using API Gateway and Lambda Backend.
+**Note:** In this blog, I am going to explore creating GraphQL endpoints using API Gateway and Lambda Backend.
+Next blog will be dedicated to creating the same endpoints using AWS Appsync.
-I am going to talk about Appysnc in my next blog.

 *Step 1: Configure Serverless Template*

+At this point, I am going to introduce you to [Serverless Framework](https://serverless.com/) to make your life easy by providing configurations.
 You’ll specify in your `serverless.yml` that you are setting up a GraphQL HTTP endpoint:

 ```yml